AP Economics Summer Assignment

 Ray, Margaret A., David A. Anderson, and Paul R. Krugman.
 Krugman's Economics for AP*.
 New York: Worth, 2011.
 Print.

-In addition to the above texts, you will need a spiral notebook that will be dedicated to this course.
+In addition to the above texts, you will need a spiral notebook that is dedicated to this course.
 You will also need a three-ring binder to archive all handouts, tests, quizzes, and projects.

-Both assignments will be due on the first day of class.
+Both of the following assignments will be due on the first day of class.
 The two assignments should take a combined total of four to five hours.
 Please plan accordingly and break them up into manageable units.

 ||In your notebook, you are to take reading notes.
 These notes should include:|

 ||Any graphs that are included in the section (understanding the graphs and being able to create them yourself is essential to mastering economics)|

 ||In setting up your notes, make sure that you clearly label the different modules and use an organizational system that will allow you to find the important information quickly and easily for open-note quizzes and test review.|